 - Distracted driving is among the leading cause of motor vehicle crashes with more than 9 people losing their lives every day because of distracted driving.

-- Well over half of all fatal road accidents involve young adults between 15 and 44 years of age.
+- Well over half of all fatal accidents involve young adults between 15 and 44 years of age while hiking on their hybrid bike on hilly areas.

 - You increase your risk of having a crash by 23 times just by texting while driving.